Building Relationships: Poland's Architecture of Love

 Due to his Turkish experience, Rupniewski converted into Islam.
 And it is his fondness for Middle Eastern culture likely prompted him to build ... a harem.
 In 1740, in the town of Grabki Duże, he built a rococo palace designed by Franciszek Placidi.
 This octagon-shaped building was comprised of the main chamber, situated in the centre and four adjacent smaller chambers on the sides.

 Was it truly Rupniewski's harem?
 We will probably never know.
 All we have left is this rococo-style palace, where orientally-inspired decorations are mixed with late Baroque ornamentation.
 Today, it is privately-owned, and the building can solely be admired from a distance.

 2. The city of love

 In 1885, at the corner of Długa and Pędzichów streets, a two-storey tenement house was erected.
 Twenty five years later, a new owner, Artur Teodor Rayski, added another storey, which was topped with three minarets.
-This very unusual feature – which still stand out today, as the building happily has not changed much over the years – was meant as a proof of love.
+This very unusual feature – which still stands out today, as thankfully, the building has not changed much over the years – was meant as a proof of love.

 4. Esterka’s real estate

 Esterka, a young and beautiful Jewish woman, was one of the countless lovers of Poland’s King Kazimierz Wielki.
 The king supposedly had quite a soft spot for Esterka – and he showed his love in real estate.
 The castle in Bochotnica is probably the most important of the lot, for it was allegedly connected with the royal caste in Kazimierz Dolny via an underground tunnel, which allowed for royal rendezvous.
 The ruins of both castles still stand today.